-Craig Walker is Professor and Head of the Department of Drama, and is also cross-appointed to the Departments of English and Cultural Studies.
+Craig Walker is Director of the School of Drama and Music at Queen’s University.
+He holds the rank of Professor, and is also cross-appointed to the Departments of English and Cultural Studies.

 Walker earned his Ph.D. at the University of Toronto, where he had taken his earlier degrees in English.
 He has taught courses in most subjects in the Department of Drama at one time or another.